 Activities and Exercise

-Your doctor will help you decide what level of activity is best for you.
-Some general guidelines include:
+Your doctor will help you decide what level of activity is best for you in the short-term.

 - Avoid strenuous activity, especially lifting and other activities that use your upper body.
-This gives the lead(s) time to firmly attach to your heart tissue and allows the incision where the device was implanted time to heal.
+This gives the lead(s) time to firmly attach to your heart tissue and allows the incision time to heal.

-- Avoid rough contact that could result in blows to your implant site.
+- Avoid rough contact that could result in a blow to your implant site.

-- Avoid lifting heavy objects until instructed by your doctor.
+- Avoid lifting heavy objects until your doctor tells you it is OK.

 Medical Device ID Card

-Your Medical Device ID Card contains your name, your doctor’s name and phone number, and the model numbers of your device and leads.
+Your Medical Device ID Card has your name, your doctor’s name and phone number, and the model numbers of your pacemaker and leads.

 Moving or Selecting a New Doctor

-If you move or select a new doctor, use our online patient portal or call us at 1-800-728-3282 to update your record and we will send you a new ID card reflecting the change.
+Please tell us if you move or get a new doctor.
+You can use our online patient portal or call us at 1-800-728-3282 to update your record.
+We will send you a new ID card.